oneeve8/kobble-data/content/Tutorial2.md

 Now you can read your archived book in your Kobble view.

-This is an archived book link that already contains the word *stream* in the link.
+This is a text archived book link that already contains the word *stream* in the link.

 Now, if you want to, you can create a Markdown file for your notes and tap your note tab whenever you want to take a note while you read.
 ***